Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

 julia> ADCME.make()
 ```

+This will compile and link the `.h` and `.cpp` files (in the directory above `build`) with the TensorFlow dynamic library shipped with the Python TensorFlow wrapper.

 You will see that there is a `libHeatEquation.dylib` (MacOS) or `libHeatEquation.so` (Linux) in your `build` directory.

 Run the `Case2D/example.jl` file to check if the shared library works.
 You may see some warning messages.
 If you see the following output at the end: